mfbaltaza/mfbaltaza/README.md

 Here are some things about me

-- 🌱 I’m currently building my personal website
+- 🌱 I’m currently teaching people how to code
 - ⚡ Fun fact: I know how to rap freestyle

 ---